loi2192/file-picker-android/README.md

 # @capawesome/capacitor-file-picker

+**⚠️ ANDROID ONLY PLUGIN ⚠️**

+This is a modified version of the original plugin that **ONLY supports Android**. iOS support has been completely removed to avoid build conflicts.

+If you need iOS support, please use the original [@capawesome/capacitor-file-picker](https://github.com/capawesome-team/capacitor-plugins/tree/main/packages/file-picker) or another file picker plugin.

-Capacitor plugin that allows the user to select a file.
+Capacitor plugin that allows the user to select a file on Android devices.

 ## Installation